 Indexes are inherently skewed towards stocks that have done well and may be overpriced.
 As a stock rises it becomes a larger percentage of that particular index.
 The reverse also holds true.
 Stocks that have performed poorly, and may be underpriced, become a smaller percentage of a particular index.
 Therefore, when you own an index fund you own a bigger percentage of stocks that have done well, and less of stocks that may be bargains and have greater potential for doing well in the future.

 Over diversification can be almost as dangerous as under diversification.
 Market index funds take diversification to an extreme.
 Instead of owning 20-40 stocks, which most financial analysts believe is sufficient diversification, they own hundreds, and some thousands, of stocks.

 A broad based market index fund is by definition going to provide average or market rates of return, but no better.
 This means long term bear markets, such as we are currently experiencing, can destroy long term investment returns.

 A Better Alternative: Individual Stocks and ETFs

 A passive strategy using market index funds does not work well in flat or bear markets.
-This has been evident to investors who bought into passive investing, and since 2000, they have experienced poor returns.
+This was evident to investors who bought into passive investing, and from 2000 – 2009, they experienced very poor returns.

 Proper diversification and low fees can be achieved through owning a reasonable number of individual stocks and low cost exchange traded funds.
 This strategy avoids the pitfalls of holding over priced stocks and over diversification.

 Your investment portfolio is one of the most important financial endeavors of your lifetime.
-Is it not worthy of the extra effort to own the best stocks and ETFs, or do you want to settle for for average?
+Is it not worthy of the extra effort to own the best stocks and ETFs, or do you want to settle for average returns?